I want to talk to you about a dangerous epidemic that is raging throughout almost the entire Western world.

 In theory, I’m not against the concept at all.

-The friends with benefits meaning
+The meaning of a friends with benefits relationship:

 You’re friends with someone from the opposite sex.
 You’re both single.
 You both feel the need for sex.
-So you decide to sleep together and enter into a friends with benefits relationship/ FWB relationship.
+So you decide to sleep together and enter into a friends with benefits/ FWB relationship.
 In doing so, both of your needs are fulfilled without having to deal with all the drama that comes with dating.

 It sounds ideal.

 Friends with benefits (FWB) relationships in reality only cause women pain

 I’m sorry to say so.
 But it really does.
 As a dating coach, every day I walk through the smoking mess this phenomenon leaves behind when it has moved on.

 You can have tens of thousands of sexual revolutions and remove all the taboos and rules surrounding sex.